legalese/legalese.github.io/doc/dsl.md

 Legal regulations are full of constraints which may be expressed and explored in a logic programming language.

 For example, Singapore's Companies Act regulation requires shareholder approval for certain corporate actions.
 Shareholder approval in turn requires certain actions by the directors.

-Such dependencies can be expressed and evaluated effectively in a language like Prolog.
+Such dependencies can be expressed and evaluated effectively in declarative / logical / functional languages like Prolog.
 Or in some other language which provides an implementation of Prolog, or something close enough, like miniKanren.

-### LISP
+### functional / homoiconic

 Parties often elaborate contracts by turning simple but vague terms into better defined, more complex clauses.
 Clauses lengthen.
 Definitions gain "it depends".
 Portions of the contract depend on the evaluation of other portions.